optimamodel/optima/server/README.md

     nosetests --nocapture src/tests/analysis_test.py

-Make sure you have user "test" with the password "test" in order to run the tests using database.
+Make sure you have user "test" with the password "test" and database "optima_test" in order to run the tests using database.

 User API
 ------------